 The Hampshire Ornithological Society (HOS) is the lead body in organising and coordinating all bird surveys within Hampshire.
 This part of the website tells you a little about the surveys that are currently in progress or planned for the next few years, and how to find out more or get involved.
 We’ve also included some information about surveys that have been undertaken in the past.

 Useful links to other organisations involved or supporting bird surveys can be found here.

-In Hampshire, bird surveys are planned and managed by the Scientific Committee of HOS, guided by and in liaison with a joint group that has representatives from Hampshire & Isle of Wight Wildlife Trust (HWT), Royal Society for Protection of Birds (RSPB), British Trust for Ornithology (BTO), Hampshire Biodiversity Information Centre (HBIC), and the Game Conservancy Trust (GCT).
+In Hampshire, bird surveys are planned and managed by the Scientific Committee of HOS, guided by and in liaison with a joint group that has representatives from Hampshire & Isle of Wight Wildlife Trust (HIWWT), Royal Society for Protection of Birds (RSPB), British Trust for Ornithology (BTO), Hampshire Biodiversity Information Centre (HBIC), and the Game Conservancy Trust (GCT).

 HOS does not own or manage any reserves, but is in regular contact with a range of conservation bodies in order to forward bird conservation in the county.
 To this end we have a Conservation liaison officer.